Efficeon/test-stock-streams/README.md

 git clone https://github.com/Efficeon/test-stock-producer.git

 ### Creating Topics
-After runing the application, the topics will be created automatically
+After runing the application, the topics will be created automatically.

+Next topics will be create:

+* "stock-topic-last-data"
+* "stock-topic-less"
+* "stock-topic-more"
+* "stock-topic-averages"

 ### Tasks (only part 2)